leonanm03/product-management/README.md

 npm run dev
  ```

 Now, in you browser, you may enter in the /update-prices route and use the application.
 <img src="assets/printscreen.png" alt="screem sample" />

+If you need some example of csv files to try the application, you can download some [clicking here](./assets/test-files)